emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-configure-backend-operation.md

 - Does the system talk JSON or XML
 - Can you specify the backend operations either via an import of the OpenAPI 3.0 spec or via a manual action

-If the answer to the above decisions is JSON and yes the default setting are correct and you should continue to either import the OpenAPI 3.0 spec or manually configure at least one backend operation.
+If the answer to the above decisions is JSON and yes the default settings are correct you should continue to either import the OpenAPI 3.0 spec or manually configure at least one backend operation.
 More on that later in this microlearning.

 In case the answer to the first decision is XML you should switch the default format to XML and unselect the OpenAPI 3.0 spec.
 The result should be something like this.